phptek/silverstripe-advancedcontent/README.md

  2. Performance parity with SilverStripe's out of the box Content field
  3. A complete developer API allowing for further content management advancements

+## Notice

+This module is still in development and is NOT READY for use in projects (As at 03 /05/2016)

 ## Compatibility

 * PHP v5.4+